The Infinite-message Limit of Two-terminal Interactive Source Coding: Extension to interactive rate-distortion problem

-Here we need to discretize the set $\mathcal P_{XY}\times\mathcal{D}^2$. $R_{sum,\infty}(p_{XY},\mathbf D)$ can also be evaluated to any precision by running this algorithm to a large enough value of $t$, until the change between $\rho_{t-1}^A(p_{XY},\mathbf D)$ and $\rho_t^A(p_{XY},\mathbf D)$ is below a certain threshold.
-In the special case $t=1$, and $d_A\equiv 0$, the interactive problem reduces to the Wyner-Ziv problem.
-If we further assume that $|\mathcal Y|=1$, the Wyner-Ziv problem reduces to the single-terminal rate-distortion problem.
+In {a computer} implementation, we {will} need to discretize the set $\mathcal P_{XY}\times\mathcal{D}^2$. $R_{sum,\infty}(p_{XY},\mathbf D)$ can, in principle, be evaluated to any precision by running this algorithm to a large enough value of $t$, until the change between $\rho_{t-1}^A(p_{XY},\mathbf D)$ and $\rho_t^A(p_{XY},\mathbf D)$ is below a certain threshold.
+In the special case $t=1$, and $d_A\equiv 0$, the interactive problem reduces to the Wyner-Ziv problem {(with a general coupled distortion metric)}.
+If we further assume that $|\mathcal Y| = 1$, the Wyner-Ziv problem reduces to the single-terminal rate-distortion problem.
 Therefore, the algorithm described above can be used to evaluate the single-terminal and Wyner-Ziv rate-distortion functions as special cases.